The Sun Lifts the Branches

 if it is Sappho's selanna or the moon

-that kept up with the cars of our childhood.
+that kept up with the cars of our childhoods.

 The light off wave-blue and eye-blue are brothers,